+ Private view 8th Nov 2011 at the Barcelona Museum of Contemporary Art [MACBA]

 ---

-Private view 22nd October 2008 at the Barcelona Museum of Contemporary Art [MACBA] Universal Archive.
+Private view 22nd October 2008 at the Barcelona Museum of Contemporary Art [MACBA] UNIVERSAL ARCHIVE.
 The Condition of the Document and the Modern Photographic Utopia

 This exhibition analyses the idea of a document in the history of photography on the basis of the study and staging of a number of debates about the genre during the 20th century.
 With the aim of assessing various hypotheses about the meanings and mechanisms of the documentary, it traces a historical itinerary that gets under way with the beginning of the hegemony of photography in the illustrated press in the first third of the 20th century, before arriving at the purported crisis of photographic realism in the digital era at the end of the century.
 For all that, the exhibition is not a history of the genre, nor does it exhaust its possible definitions, but instead attempts to study how the photographic document has been constituted — in a consistently ambivalent and polemical way — in certain historical contexts.
 Curated by Jorge Ribalta Museu d'Art Contemporani de Barcelona [MACBA]